-As mentioned above the highest transportation priority for Charles County is the creation of a fixed-route, high-capacity transit service (Light Rail) from the Branch Avenue Metro Station to Waldorf/White Plains.
-We are seeking the inclusion of this transit project in the Maryland Consolidated Transportation Program (CTP), which includes funding for Project Planning, so that we may continue the momentum of the Southern Maryland Transit Corridor Preservation Study.
-This project is necessary to create the transit component of the planned transit oriented Town Centers in the Waldorf Corridor, increasing mobility for our citizens, and helping to ease congestion in the region.
+As mentioned above the highest transportation priority for Charles County is the creation of a fixedroute, high-capacity transit service (Light Rail) from the Branch Avenue Metrorail Station to Waldorf/White Plains.
+We are seeking a commitment to this transit project in the Consolidated Transportation Program (CTP) for "Project Planning," so that we may continue the momentum of the 2010 Southern Maryland Transit Corridor Preservation Study toward a "Record of Decision," completion of required NEPA studies, engineering and future construction.
+This project is the transit component of the transit-oriented, mixed-use, walkable new urban center planned for downtown Waldorf in the Waldorf Urban Redevelopment Corridor (WURC), with a goal of increasing mobility for our citizens, including 92,350 daily commuter trips from Charles and St. Mary's Counties, and helping to ease congestion in the MD 5/US 301 corridor and the Southern Maryland region.